 - To enter your Tax EIN and other related info, go to https://squareup.com/taxupdate

-- Download the “Square Register” App for your phone.
+- Download the “Square Point of Sale” App for your phone.

 Now all you have to do is wait for your free Square reader to arrive in the mail.

-- Plug the Square Reader into your headphone jack on your smartphone and start the “Register” app.
+- Plug the Square Reader into your headphone jack on your smartphone and start the “Point of Sale” app.